CMHC has a wonderful series of articles on it's website entitled;

 Renovating a Home

-Renovation Fact Sheets Advance planning is the key to successful renovations.
+Advance planning is the key to successful renovations.
 These fact sheets help you plan, assess, and avoid surprises.
-Achieve the results you want by doing your renovation right the first time. ------------ Interior Renovations
+Achieve the results you want by doing your renovation right the first time.

 Secondary suites can provide affordable living space and intensify urban development without adding new buildings.
 This article explains what the homeowner should consider before building or renovating a secondary suite.